Paul Geithner’s 1978 Triumph Spitfire 1500

 inner edges of front fenders turned up and rounded to provide clearance for tires

-strip sanded, three coats Deltron epoxy primer, three coats Glasurit one stage urethane
+(strip sanded, three coats Deltron epoxy primer, three coats Glasurit single stage urethane

 AMCO vinyl soft top and “summer” soft top cover